bixash/bca-project-guide/README.md

 # BCA Academic Project Guidelines Repository

 This repository consists of the guidelines for the academic projects of the BCA course.
-Checkout the official [BCA project syllabus](https://www.pascalcollege.edu.np/syllabus) and read all the documentation **formatting** instructions.
-For presentations guide or other extra tips, [click here.](/guides/extra-guides.md)
+- For project syllabus and documentation formatting instructions visit [BCA project syllabus](https://www.pascalcollege.edu.np/syllabus).
+- For presentation tips, read the [slide guidelines](/guides/extra-guides.md).

 ## Guidelines
 Make sure you know how to do the following things in `MS word`: